-Working with Texas Historical Commission (THC) staff, Preservation Scholars gain experience in the fields of history, architecture, archaeology, economic development, downtown revitalization, heritage tourism, and more.
+The Friends of the Texas Historical Commission’s Preservation Scholars Program offers students from underrepresented ethnic and cultural backgrounds, as well as those from nontraditional academic backgrounds, exposure to the wide variety of specializations applicable to historic preservation.
+Working with Texas Historical Commission (THC) staff, Preservation Scholars gain experience in the fields of architecture, archeology, economic development, downtown revitalization, heritage tourism, and more.

 - Prior recipients are ineligible

 The application for summer 2022 internships is open through March 20, 2022

 Register for a virtual information session to learn more about the application process and program and to ask questions!

 Info sessions, held on Zoom, will provide details about the types of projects students will work on, networking opportunities, and overall learning experience students can expect.
 The application process is competitive and open to students with varied and nontraditional academic backgrounds.
 We encourage all interested applicants to register for one of the three information sessions to learn more about the application process and eligibility requirements.

 Prairie View A&M Information Session: January 26, 2022 - 6:00 p.m.